 To Be Fully Alive is to Be a Fully Functioning Person

-Holy Cross College, Counseling Centre started in the academic year 2000-2001.
-It functions from 9 am to 4 pm on working days.
-Two Counselors, the counseling psychologist and psychotherapist, were appointed for the welfare of the students.
-Students of SHIFT I & II come for counseling outside their class hours.
+Holy Cross College Counseling Centre was established in the academic year 2000-2001.
+It operates from 9 AM to 4 PM on working days.
+Two professionals, a counseling psychologist and a psychotherapist, have been appointed for student welfare.
+Students from SHIFT I & II attend counseling sessions outside their class hours.

 Objectives of Counseling

-- To provide services to the students with academic issues, behavioral problems, and vocational choices.
+- To provide support for students with academic, behavioral, and vocational challenges.

-- To help the students work out a plan for solving their difficulties.
+- To help students devise plans for resolving their difficulties.

-- To enable the students to know one’s interests, capabilities, aptitudes, and opportunities to achieve healthy personal growth.
+- To assist students in understanding their interests, capabilities, and aptitudes for personal growth.

 Types of Counseling